How to get free and cheap cinema tickets

 A good way to stay in the know is to follow all the cinema chains in your area on Twitter, Facebook and Instagram – they'll normally post about competitions there first.

 Make sure you always take your student ID with you, as many cinemas won’t print you a student ticket unless you have proof.

-A TOTUM/NUS extra card will do the same trick (and you can get one even if you’re *cough* already a graduate *cough*).

-Amazingly, Odeon cinemas also offer an additional 25% off student-priced tickets if you have a TOTUM/NUS extra card.
+A TOTUM/NUS extra card will do the same trick, and amazingly, Odeon cinemas also offer an additional 25% off student-priced tickets if you have one.
 Wowza!

 Amongst other deals like cheap meal deals and various freebies, you can often get 50% off full-price tickets at major cinema chains.